AdriaanNaude/odin-recipes/README.md

 2) Melktert
 3) Herderspastei

-All of above recipes have a small decription of the dish, with steps and the ingredients.
+All of above recipes have a small description of the dish, with steps and the ingredients.